G.I.R.L.S. ROCK SACRAMENTO

 Do your campers perform at events?

-As we work to empower youth through music education and do not require our campers to know how to play instruments before attending camp, the majority of our youth are not experienced enough to perform at events.
+As we work to empower our participants through music education and do not require our campers to know how to play instruments before attending camp, the majority of our youth are not experienced enough to perform at events.
 In most cases, they have only written and performed one song at camp and don’t have the capacity to work as professional musicians.
-However, we do have a roster of veteran and alumni campers, as well as teaching artists who are professional adult musicians, whom we can refer you to if you need to hire someone.
-However we do not encourage artists to perform for free on behalf of GRS and we do not “represent” them as a talent agency or other comparable entity.
+However, we do have a “house band” comprised of veteran and alumni campers, as well as a roster of teaching artists who are professional adult musicians, whom we can refer you to if you need to hire someone.
+Please note that we do not encourage artists to perform for free on behalf of GRS and we do not “represent” them as a talent agency or other comparable entity.
 We do believe that professional artists deserve to be paid for their services—details of which you may coordinate directly with the artist.